domhofmann/peachwww/README.md

 ## Features

 - **Mostly read-only** right now.
-Account creation is not supported, and only text posts.
+Account creation is not supported, and post types are about halfway there.

 - Automatically refreshes, so it's nice to leave open in a tab somewhere